tide-foundation/Tide-h4x-for-Privacy/README.md

     }
     ```
 1. Run the command `npm run build`.
 This will compile the website to the /dist folder.
-1. Copy the contents of the dist folder to wherever you serve files.
-This can be via xampp, a htdocs folder or simply placing the contents in your main drive root folder.
+1. Copy the contents of the \src\Raziel.Front\dist\ to your webserver folder.
+This can be via xampp, a htdocs folder or simply placing the contents in your main drive root folder (C:\).
-1. Open index.html.
-You should now be able to login using the account credentials created in section 'Account Creation'
+1. Open .\index.html.
+You should now be able to login using the account credentials created in section *Account Creation*.

 ### Social